-During 2022, Plymouth State University continued to offer the Hepatitis B vaccination program to applicable employees.
+During 2023, Plymouth State University continued to offer the Hepatitis B vaccination program to applicable employees.
 Plymouth State University continues to utilize the declination form as a way to document employees who decide to opt out of the vaccination program.
-During calendar years 2021 through 2022 annual Blood Borne Pathogens training did not occur.
-This will be a priority to complete during 2023.
+As referenced in the calendar year 2022 report, Blood Borne Pathogens training was completed during 2023.

-The Health and Human Performance Department, the Physical Education Center, Physical Plant, Health Services Center, and applicable departments within the Hartman Union Building (HUB) and student life operations, participate in this program.
+The Health and Human Performance Department, the Physical Education Center, Facilites, Health Services Center, and applicable departments within the Hartman Union Building (HUB) and student life operations, participate in this program.